emailmonday/Cerberus/docs/content/templates.md

 I recommend against using a CSS inliner with Cerberus.
 Here’s why:

 - Cerberus is supposed to be simple and should not require a dependency like a CSS inliner.
 - The placement of Cerberus’s CSS is already optimized.
-The CSS in the <head> is meant only for email clients that parse CSS in this location.
+The CSS in the <code>&lt;head&gt;</code> is meant only for email clients that parse CSS in this location.
 It doesn’t need to be inlined.
 - There are some CSS selectors like :hover that don’t inline so well and cause errors in some CSS inliners.
 - Inlining leads to code bloat.
 Not only does this impact download speeds, but some email clients like Gmail and iOS Outlook truncate messages after they exceed a certain file size.